 - can be broadened with multiple themes;

-However, the two platforms have a differ in their initial goals, namely, Magento is an e-commerce oriented platform, whereas WordPress is more content oriented.
+However, the two platforms have differed in their initial goals, namely, Magento is an e-commerce oriented platform, whereas WordPress is more content-oriented.
 So, let’s consider them separately.

 What can you run WordPress for?

 Being initially created as a blogging platform today it can be easily tooled for any of your content management needs.
 The only thing limiting the possibilities now is your imagination, as everything else can be achieved with the implementation of multiple free/ paid plugins, widgets, and themes.

 About 17% of total websites are run on WordPress.
 However, basic e-commerce functionality can be attained through third-party plugins.
 Being managed by volunteers it’s constantly updated to perform better functionality and security.
 Besides, the majority of hosting providers offer a one-click WordPress installation with third-party script installers.
 So, if you want to scrape a robust e-commerce platform, you will have to implement multiple add-ons.

 So here it is, WordPress is a flexible platform, which can suit multiple online needs.
 However, either for blogging or e-commerce, you’ll need to install additional extensions to boost its functionality and make it customized.